NapierDevSoc/NapierDevSoc.github.io/about/index.md

 ## Executives

-The society is officially led by the executive committee who are voted in by members each year.
+The society is officially led by the executive committee who are voted in by its members each year.
 The board for 2015/16 is:

 - Kyle Wernham (President)
 - Gareth Pulham (Secretary)